st10450923/ChessMate/plan.md

 ---

 *Plan generated with AI assistance (Claude, Anthropic).
-Developer maintains and updates this document throughout the jam.*
+Ember Jones maintains and updates this document throughout the jam.*